Military Academy Nominations

 Congressional Nomination Methods

 Congressman Delgado may nominate up to ten individuals for each vacant academy slot allotted to our district.
-High School and/or College students living in the 19th Congressional District that are seeking a congressional nomination from Congressman Delgado are required to:
+High School and/or College students living in New York’s 19th Congressional District that are seeking a congressional nomination from Congressman Delgado are required to:

-- Complete Congressman Delgado’s Service Academy Nomination Application Packet
+- Complete Congressman Delgado’s Military Service Academy Nomination Application Packet

 To request a Military Academy Nomination from our office, please complete the application process outlined below.
-Best wishes to you as you pursue your goal of attending one of the U.S. Service Academies and serving our country.
+We wish you the best as you pursue your goal of attending one of the U.S. Service Academies and serving our country.

-High school students scheduled to graduate in the spring of 2020 who wish to apply to a service academy (class of 2024) can send completed applications to the Kingston District office.
-Applicants should plan to complete and submit their nomination packet to the District Office by 5 PM October 31, 2019.
+All who wish to apply to a service academy class of 2026, can send completed applications to the Congressman’s Kingston District office (256 Clinton Avenue, Kingston, New York 12401).
+Applicants should plan to complete and submit their nomination packet to our office no later than October 29, 2021 at 5:00pm; late or incomplete applications will not be considered.

 A complete nomination file consists of the following items: